|

 Several words about Ruse:

-Ruse town is the biggest BG town at Danube River.
-Because of the bridge Ruse - Giurgiu, it is easy here to cross Danube River, although I am not sure enough if it is save for bicyclists.
-The bridge is old and narrow, the traffic is extremely intensive.
+Ruse, is the biggest BG town on Danube River.
+Because of the bridge Ruse - Giurgiu, it is easy here to cross Danube River, although I am not sure if it is safe for bicyclists.
+The bridge is old and narrow, the traffic can be very heavy.

 http://en.wikipedia.org/wiki/Ruse,_Bulgaria https://bulgariatravel.org/en/city-of-ruse/